go101/go101/pages/apps-and-libs/gotv.md

 Other `gotv` commands:

 ```
-# sync the Go git repository
+# sync the local Go git repository with remote
 gotv fetch-versions

 # list all versions seen locally